MaxwellGBrown/githubio/content/rants/everything-is-mapreduce.md

 It's in the name.
 MapReduce is two main parts:

 1. **Map** initial data into keys that correspond to how we're processing the data

 2. **Reduce** mapped data into "organized" data that we want to work with

 ...and if we want to get into specifics those two actually have other steps to talk about:

 1. **Map**
     - Input
       Give the initial input
     - Split
       Split initial data into processable chunks
     - Map
       Take a chunk and key the records you want from it

 2. **Reduce**
     - Shuffle
       Across the chunks, organize data into logical groups
     - Reduce
       Turn the logical groups into new data

 With those enumerated, it's a lot easier to see how our problem statement fits so well into this:

 1. Turn XLSX rows into JSON data
     - **Input** XLSX file
     - **Split** XLSX rows into JSON data

 2. Read JSON records for an ID to insert/update into our system
     - **Map** JSON records into keys
     - **Shuffle** records into separate "Inserts" and "Update" groups

-3. Read certain fields in said records for URLs of images (The ordered list is doing me a disservice now, since this will likely happen simultaneous to 2, but the show must go on)
+3. Read certain fields in said records for URLs of images (the ordered list is doing me a disservice now, since this will likely happen simultaneous to 2, but the show must go on)

     - **Map** fields with URLs

 4. Download said images
     - **Reduce** URLs to new hosted location

 5. Insert/update database with some light processing/transformed of values (e.g. whitespace trimming)
     - **Reduce** to new records

 Did I mention that each of these steps saves the intermediate data, so we can audit between steps?

 I've built systems similar to this thrice over at my job, and whenever I take a step back to admire my handiwork I end up thinking to myself:

-**Did I just build a glorified MapReduce?**
+### Did I just build a glorified MapReduce?

 ![Who are you?
 Rey.
 Rey MapReduce][rey_mapreduce]